 If you're using a source control host like GitHub, GitLab, or Bitbucket, you already have git stats at your fingertips.
 The good news about these stats is that they are free and available.
 The bad news is these metrics are provided based on ease of calculation, not "utility" or "applicability."
 For reasons described in Four Worst Metrics to Aggravate Developers, using "Commits" or "Lines of Code" to make or justify decisions tends to draw (warranted) ire from the dev team.

 Still, if it's fast access to stats you want, it's fast access you will get by leveraging your existing source code host.

 3. Start a free GitClear trial

 For those who want to use their git stats to make business decisions, GitClear is the smart choice.
 Our metrics are vetted by hundreds of customers and the largest open source repos in the world.
 GitClear has built its reputation on providing signal-rich metrics that help teams squeeze 15%+ improvement to team velocity.

 On average, GitClear is less effort to set up than the free tools that will be listed below.
 You log in through your git provider, and you will have reviewable data within 24 hours.
-While GitClear is not free after the trial period (averaging about $30/developer, more affordable than any similar product), no credit card is required to sign up for the free trial, so you have little to lose by taking a peek at git stats that are not polluted by 95% noise.
+While GitClear is not free after the trial period (averaging about $9/developer, much more affordable than any similar product), so you have little to lose by taking a peek at git stats that are not polluted by 95% noise.